 I welcome corrections/volatility as it gives investors in the accumulation phase a chance to buy quality companies (or index ETFs) at better prices, potentially increasing long-term returns.
 From what I am reading, an inverted yield curve usually indicates a recession within the next couple of years.

 If you are also interested in the dividend growth strategy, here is a post on how to build a dividend portfolio.
 With this list, you’ll get a general idea of the names that I’ve been adding to my portfolios.

 If you want a simpler investing strategy that outperforms most mutual funds out there, check out my top ways to index a portfolio.

 Even with all the news of a coming recession, all I can say is bring it on!
 Pre-retirement investors should welcome corrections as an opportunity to build that long-term portfolio at lower prices and higher dividends.

 In case you missed it in the article above, I have created a presentation about my financial freedom journey for the Canadian Financial Summit.
-The video will be free to view for the first 48 hours, you can sign up here.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!